This guide covers common tasks when interacting with Bolt. You should also review the Best practices guides, for tips on getting the most out of Bolt.

 Change individual lines rather than rewriting whole files

-• Speed: changes take less time to run.
+• Speed: Focused operations take less time.